ortfo/db/README.md

   validate <database-directory>
     Make sure that everything is OK in the database:
-    - no broken links in description files
-    - no unused files in description files
-    - no validation errors for .portfoliodb.yml
-    - no validation errors for .portfoliodb-metakeys.schema.json
-      (this file allows validation of the YAML header of description.md files to prevent typos and other accidents)
+    Each one of these checks are configurable and deactivable in .portfoliodb.yml:validate.checks, the step name is the one in [square brackets] at the beginning of these lines.
+    1. [schema compliance] validate compliance to schema for .portfoliodb.yml and .portfoliodb-metadata.yml
+    2. [work folder names] check work folder names for url-unsafe characters or case-insensitively non-unique folder names
+    3. for each work directory:
+        a. [yaml header] check YAML header for unknown keys using .portfoliodb-metadata.yml
+        b. [title presence] check presence of work title
+        c. [title uniqueness] check uniqueness (case-insensitive) of work title
+        d. [tags presence] check if at least one tag is present
+        e. [tags knowledge] check absence of unknown tags (using .portfoliodb-metadata.yml)
+        f. [working media files] check all local paths for links (audio/video files, image files, other files)
+        g. [working urls] check that no http url gives errors
 ```

 ## How it works

 Your database is a folder, which has one folder per work in it.
-You will probably want to group _some_ works into _collections_.
 In each folder, you'll have a markdown file describing your work, and some files, which can be videos, audio files or images.

 Here's an example tree: